lvgl/lvgl/docs/overview/object.md

 - `LV_STATE_USER_3` Custom state
 - `LV_STATE_USER_4` Custom state

-The states are usually automatically changed by the library as the user presses, releases, focuses etc an object.
+The states are usually automatically changed by the library as the user presses, releases, focuses, etc. an object.
 However, the states can be changed manually too.
-To set or clear given state (but leave the other states untouched) use `lv_obj_add/clear_state(obj, LV_STATE_...)` In both cases ORed state values can be used as well.
+To set or clear given state (but leave the other states untouched) use `lv_obj_add/clear_state(obj, LV_STATE_...)` In both cases OR-ed state values can be used as well.
 E.g. `lv_obj_add_state(obj, part, LV_STATE_PRESSED | LV_PRESSED_CHECKED)`.

 To learn more about the states read the related section of the [Style overview](/overview/style).

 ## Snapshot
-A snapshot image could be generated for object together with its children.
+A snapshot image could be generated for an object together with its children.
 Check details in [Snapshot](/others/snapshot).